ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/cmsis-toolbox.md

 Windows, Linux, and macOS host platforms are supported.

-The below assumes Ubuntu Linux on an Arm based host.
-Instructions are similar for other platforms.

 {{% notice Note %}}
 This install guide is for manual installation of `CMSIS-Toolbox`.